Strong employer branding is an important piece of any talent acquisition strategy.

 What is employer branding?

-Employer branding is your reputation and image as a place to work.
-It's a combination of your employees' perception of you as an employer, how candidates see you as a potential workplace, and what story or messaging you're sending to the public about yourself.
+Employer branding, in a nutshell, is your reputation and image as a place to work.
+It's made up of a combination of your employees' perception of you as an employer, how candidates see you as a potential workplace, and what message or story you're telling the public about yourself.

-Therefore, employer branding storytelling is the content and information you use to craft your employer brand image.
-This requires a careful combination of brand messaging, authentic storytelling, strong candidate experiences, and reliable communication.
+So, ultimately, employer branding storytelling is the content and information you use to craft your employer brand image.
+This requires a careful cocktail of brand messaging, authentic storytelling, strong candidate experiences, and reliable communication.

 Together, these components present a detailed story about your brand.

 Now that we've had a primer on what employer branding is, let's look at why these activities are important in the first place.

 Storytelling is one of the key employer branding techniques that convert to top talent.
 As human beings, we respond best to stories.
 We’re taught, ever since we’re young children, to make judgments of characters from stories.
 This extends to brands, too.

 There are many other employer branding techniques that help to build a strong impression of your company.
 However, storytelling is the most effective.